 You can also refer to our frequently asked questions to get more detailed information about how cancer can affect sexual health for men and women.

-Memorial Sloan Kettering’s tobacco cessation programs address the needs of cancer survivors and their families who want to improve their health by becoming smoke-free.
+Memorial Sloan Kettering’s tobacco treatment programs address the needs of cancer survivors and their families who want to improve their health by becoming smoke-free.
 We use a range of individually tailored methods to help each person find healthy, effective ways to resist the craving to smoke and to quit smoking permanently.
 We also welcome family members who want to stop smoking, as it may be easier to quit together.

 Learn more in our smoking cessation guide.